bespoyasov/refactor-like-a-superhero/manuscript-en/09-functional-pipeline.md

 [Created Order] + [Valid Coupon] -> [Discounted Order]
 ```

-In larger applications, transformations can be longer, and the data can go through several steps:
+In larger applications, transformations can be more extended, and the data can go through several steps:

 ```
 “Selecting Product Recommendations”: